The N.C. Legislature creates the N.C. Zoological Garden Study Commission to conduct a study on zoo feasibility.

 The General Assembly appropriates $11.8 million for the continued construction of the Africa region.
 The Zoo Society raises almost $1 million to support the project.

-Governor James B. Hunt dedicates the Zoo's next five exhibits, which elephants, rhinoceros, lions, chimpanzees, and baboons in the African region
+Governor James B. Hunt dedicates the Zoo's next five exhibits, which include elephants, rhinoceros, lions, chimpanzees, and baboons in the Africa region.

 The R.J.
 Reynolds Forest Aviary, the N.C.
 Zoo's first indoor exhibit, opens.

 The zoo becomes a total natural habitat park with the closing of the interim zoo.

 The zoo receives accreditation from the American Zoo and Aquarium Association.

 Grand opening of the African Pavilion and African Plains exhibits.

 Construction of the North America region begins as the N.C.
 Zoo Society raises more than $7 million to support this project.

 The Zoo opens the $1.95 million Frederick Moir Hanes Veterinary Medical Center.

 The zoo records the birth of its first lowland gorilla, Kwanza.